just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

 .. mchoice:: mcsp-4-9-2
     :random:
     :practice: T
-    :answer_a: <pre> Load the value at 1000 into the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Add the value in 1001 to the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Print the value in location 1010 Stop </pre>
+    :answer_a: <br />Load the value at 1000 into the Accumulator<br />Add the value in 1001 to the Accumulator<br />Print the value in location 1010<br />Stop
     :feedback_a: This algorithm wouldn't work.
 The sum hasn't been put into location 1010 before printing it.
-    :answer_b: <pre> Load the value at 1000 into the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Add the value in 1000 to the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Store the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> at location 1010 Print the value in location 1010 Stop </pre>
+    :answer_b: <br />Load the value at 1000 into the Accumulator<br />Add the value in 1000 to the Accumulator<br />Store the Accumulator at location 1010<br />Print the value in location 1010<br />Stop
     :feedback_b: This algorithm wouldn't work.
 It would add 1 + 1 and print 2.
-    :answer_c: <pre> Load the value at 1000 into the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Add the value in 1001 to the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Store the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> at location 1010 Print the value in location 1010 Stop </pre>
+    :answer_c: <br />Load the value at 1000 into the Accumulator<br />Add the value in 1001 to the Accumulator<br />Store the Accumulator at location 1010<br />Print the value in location 1010<br />Stop
-    :feedback_c: Yes, that is the correct algorithm. <p>   As you can see from the algorithm, in order to add two numbers,   the numbers had to be moved into the <i><span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span></i>, a    special register in the computer's <i>Arithmetic Logic Unit (<span class="hover vocab yui-wk-div" data-id='ALU'>ALU</span>)</i>   where all logic and arithmetic operations are performed. </p> <p>Even though the details are hidden from us now by the sophisticated   software we use, today's computers still work the same way.
-When    you add two numbers in App Inventor, software has to translate your   program code into machine language instructions that load the numbers   into the <span class="hover vocab yui-wk-div" data-id='ALU'>ALU</span> registers before performing the addition and storing    the numbers back to <span class="hover vocab yui-wk-div" data-id='RAM'>RAM</span>. </p>
+    :feedback_c: Yes, that is the correct algorithm.
+As you can see from the algorithm, in order to add two numbers, the numbers had to be moved into the Accumulator, a special register in the computer's Arithmetic Logic Unit (ALU) where all logic and arithmetic operations are performed.
+Even though the details are hidden from us now by the sophisticated   software we use, today's computers still work the same way.
+When you add two numbers in App Inventor, software has to translate your program code into machine language instructions that load the numbers   into the ALU registers before performing the addition and storing the numbers back to RAM. </p>
-    :answer_d: <pre> Load the value at 1000 into the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Add the value in 1001 to the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> Store the <span class="hover vocab yui-wk-div" data-id='Accumulator'>Accumulator</span> at location 1010 Stop </pre>
+    :answer_d: <br />Load the value at 1000 into the Accumulator<br />Add the value in 1001 to the Accumulator<br />Store the Accumulator at location 1010<br />Stop
     :feedback_d: This algorithm wouldn't work.
 It has no print statement.
     :correct: c

+    .. raw:: html

+    	<h4>What's the Algorithm?</h4>
-    What's the Algorithm?Generation 0 of the 4-bit computer comes pre-loaded with a program that adds 1 and 2 and outputs their sum, 3.
+    	<p><a href="https://mobile-csp.org/webapps/computer/gen0.html">Generation 0</a> of the 4-bit computer comes pre-loaded with a program that adds 1 and 2 and outputs their sum, 3.
 The value 1 in decimal is stored in location 1000.
 And the value 2 is stored in location 1001.
-Which of the following pseudocode algorithms correctly describes that program's machine language algorithm?
+Which of the following pseudocode algorithms correctly describes that program's machine language algorithm?</p>

 .. raw:: html